jfieberg/Data4Ecologists/README.md

 - **longnosedace**: abundance data of longnose dace (*Rhinichthys cataractae*) and in-stream variables collected from the Maryland Biological Stream Survey.
 - **nestocc**: nest occupancy data from a study of mallard nest boxes in Minnesota.
 - **partialr**: simulated data set used to demonstrate added-variable and component + residual plots
+- **peacock**: Observations of female presence before and after peacock solo hoot calls from Roslyn and Montgomerie (2013).
 - **plantherb**: data set containing information on plant-herbivore interactions
 - **pines**:  data on lifespan on maximum diameter at breast height for Mountain Pines (*Pinus montana*) in Switzerland.
 - **reeffish**: catch-effort data for black sea bass (*Centropristis striata*) from the Southeast Reef Fish Survey.